 What causes air pollution?

 Air pollution can result from both human and natural actions.
 Natural events that pollute the air include forest fires, volcanic eruptions, wind erosion, pollen dispersal, evaporation of organic compounds and natural radioactivity.
-Pollution from natural occurrences are not very often.
+Pollution from natural occurrences is not very often.

 Human activities that result in air pollution include: